arnabganguly/llap-hdinsight/Clusterdeployment.md

 ![Create Azure Resource Group](https://github.com/arnabganguly/llap-hdinsight/blob/master/images/Picture1.png)

- 2. Populate the fields of Storage account with the below information.
+ 2. Populate the **Basics** tab of Storage account with the below information.

  - Resource group: *Create or use an existing resource group*
  - Storage account name: *Enter a unique name for your storage account*